 Before you report a repair please consider our self-help guides, which may fix your problem.

 You are obliged by law to pay the rent, if not then your landlord has the right to give notice and seek to evict you.
 If you have a problem paying then let us know as soon as possible.
-If you do not pay your rent you will be liable for the costs of chasing late payments and taking formal action to obtain the money.
+If you do not pay your rent your tenancy may be at risk.

 Periodic safety checks are required for your home e.g. gas appliances must be checked annually.
 We will arrange these when they are due, providing you with copies of documents as appropriate.
 You need to allow our contractors access to ensure these are completed when requested.